jothipn/karnataka_eprocurement/README.md

 ### Karnataka eProcurement Tenders

-This is the project for scraing the [Karnataka eProcurement Tenders](https://eproc.karnataka.gov.in/eprocurement/common/eproc_tenders_list.seam).
+This is the project for scraping [Karnataka eProcurement Tenders](https://eproc.karnataka.gov.in/eprocurement/common/eproc_tenders_list.seam).
 Scraping is done on daily basis and the SQLite DB is updated.
 THe SQLite DB in this git repo is just for developement and doesnt have the latest data.

 The latest DB [Updated Daily] is available for download at [OpenBangalore](http://docs.openbangalore.org.s3.amazonaws.com/procurements.sqlite.tar.lzma)